-Dividing both sides by \(2K_n\) and then sending \(n\to\infty\) together with the translation invariance yields the desired result. \end{proof} It remains in this section to prove Corollary~\ref{cor:finiteGraphs} and specifically the existence of a component of linear size in the constructed graph sequence for large enough \(\beta\) if the assumption of Theorem~\ref{thm:main_thm}(a) is fulfilled.
+Dividing both sides by \(2K_n\) and then sending \(n\to\infty\) together with the translation invariance yield the desired result. \end{proof}

+In the remainder of the section we prove Corollary~\ref{cor:finiteGraphs} and specifically the existence of a component of linear size in the constructed graph sequence for large enough \(\beta\) if the assumption of Theorem~\ref{thm:main_thm}(a) is fulfilled.